slz2003/RFCScope-/Errata_filtering/Result_manual/9830-4/packetizer_raw_output.md

 Amend Section 4.2.1 to explicitly state that the TEA requirement applies only to announcements (MP_REACH_NLRI) and not to withdrawal messages (MP_UNREACH_NLRI).

-**Severity:** Low
-  *Basis:* This issue is largely editorial and does not lead to protocol‐breaking behavior, but clarifying the intent will prevent misimplementation.

-**Confidence:** High

-**Experts mentioning this issue:**

-- CausalExpert: TEA Requirement Ambiguity

 ---